kit-ty-kate/opam-health-check-ng/README.md

 Overall this takes a while.
 You can run `opam-health-check log` to follow the progress.
 Once it's done, you can visit `http://localhost:port` (where `port` is set in your `config.yaml`) to visualize the results.

-**Can I use opam-health-check to build packages on a custom compiler switch?**
+**Can I use opam-health-check-ng to build packages on a custom compiler switch?**

 Sure, to do that, you need to fork [opam-repository](https://github.com/ocaml/opam-repository/), add your compiler switch to it, and point to your forked repository in the `extra-repositories` field of the `config.yaml` file.
 E.g.: